-Schell Genetics is a Genetic Consultation Service in London and the UK.
-Our service is availabe on-line and in-person.
+Schell Genetics is an online Genetic Consultation Service in London and the UK.

 At Schell Genetics, we offer individualised evaluations, genetic consultation, and testing.
 Our clinical services include reproductive and prenatal counseling, carrier testing, and complete genetic evaluations for children and adults.

 Our goal is to provide you with genetic information that presents choices and minimises uncertainty, empowering you to make decisions that are most beneficial for you.

 Although we offer specific recommendations about your medical care, we encourage you to make reproductive and other choices that are appropriate for you based on your cultural background and personal experience.

 All services are available in English and German.

 - Take the call from the convenience of wherever you are.